Leading

 We've

 all been there.
-Trapped in the conference room listening to people who
+Trapped in the conference room listening to people who seem

-conference room clears out.
+clears out.

-Even in the age of conference calls and e-mail correspondence, meetings
+Even in the age of conference calls and e-mail correspondence, meetings are

-on the part of all attending.
+of all attending.

 Successful Meetings magazine recently surveyed over 650 executives

 to identify reasons why some meetings are effective and others are not.
+Ninety-seven

-Ninety-seven percent of respondents cited a succinct, solid agenda as
+percent of respondents cited a succinct, solid agenda as the best way to ensure

-the best way to ensure a successful meeting.
-Up-to-date presentation technology
+a successful meeting.
+Up-to-date presentation technology and strong audience

-and strong audience participation were also mentioned.
+participation were also mentioned.

-Conversely, the most effective saboteurs mentioned were poor presentation
+Conversely, the most effective saboteurs mentioned were poor presentation technology,

-technology, a wayward agenda and not sticking to the schedule.
+a wayward agenda and not sticking to the schedule.

 From preparation to presentation and beyond, we offer some tips for effective